vanruc/todoApp/README.md

 ### Staff List
 ![](doc_img_src/staff%20list.png)

-Let see our `Staff` List.
+Let see our `Staff` list.
 Currently, Staff list show all information which we defined in the document's attributes section.
-However, since `Staff` document is related to `Contact` document, so we expect to show some contact information in the `Staff` list too, let's say we will go to show `Staff Image`, `Staff Name`, `Staff Mobile Phone Number`, and we also will hide some information from Staff list, for example `Issued Date`, `Expired Date`, `BIO`.
+However, since `Staff` document is related to `Contact` document, we expect to show some contact information in the `Staff` list too.
+Let's say we will show `Staff Image`, `Staff Name`, `Staff Mobile Phone Number`, and we also will hide some information from Staff list, for example `Issued Date`, `Expired Date`, `BIO`.

-Because we did not defined query for `Staff document` yet, so it is showing all columns by default.
-So we have to open `todo.xml` file to declare query for `Staff`.
+Because we did not define the query for `Staff document` yet, it is showing all columns by default.
+So we have to open `todo.xml` file to declare the query for `Staff`.

-Right after `Menu` declaration, we will declare `Queries` like below:
+Right after the `Menu` declaration, we will declare `Queries` like below:
 ```xml
 <queries>
 	<query documentName="Staff" name="qStaff">